Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 * 2018.2 and later

-The Unity Integration for Maya feature supports the following versions of Maya:
+The Unity Integration for Autodesk® Maya® and Autodesk® Maya LT™ feature supports the following versions:

-* Maya 2017
+* Autodesk® Maya® and Autodesk® Maya LT™ 2017
-* Maya 2018
+* Autodesk® Maya® and Autodesk® Maya LT™ 2018
-* Maya LT 2017
+* Autodesk® Maya® and Autodesk® Maya LT™ LT 2017
-* Maya LT 2018
+* Autodesk® Maya® and Autodesk® Maya LT™ LT 2018

-The Unity Integration for 3ds Max feature supports the following versions of 3ds Max:
+The Unity Integration for Autodesk® 3ds Max® feature supports the following versions of Autodesk® 3ds Max®:

-* 3ds Max 2017
+* Autodesk® 3ds Max® 2017
-* 3ds Max 2018
+* Autodesk® 3ds Max® 2018

 ## Known issues

-* When installing a new version of the FBX Exporter Package after using version 1.1.0.b1, the link between Assets and FbxPrefab components may be lost.
+* When installing a new version of the FBX Exporter package after using version 1.1.0.b1, the link between Assets and FbxPrefab components may be lost.
 See [Updating from 1.1.0b1](#Repairs_1_1_0b_1) for repairing instructions.

 * The FBX Exporter package does not support exporting .asset files.